 Transportation planning for the Denver region is a continuing, cooperative, and comprehensive process.
 Three agencies-the Denver Regional Council of Governments (DRCOG), the Regional Transportation District (RTD), and the Colorado Department of Transportation (CDOT) are the primary partners in this effort.
-A Metropolitan Planning are the MOA Metropolitan Planning Agreement (MPA)
+A Metropolitan Planning Agreement (MPA) to be signed in 2017 are the MOA Metropolitan